-Instead of trying to do everything at the same time, your impact hotspots tell you exactly what you should focus your climate efforts on.
+Instead of doing everything at the same time, your impact hotspots tell you exactly where you should focus your climate efforts.
 A crucial step in the effectiveness of your climate reduction measures.

 Step 3.
 Set KPI’s & (Science-based) targets

-Once you’ve decided on your reduction measures, you need to ensure these are measurable.
-When it comes to following the GHG Protocol, organizations often use the Science-Based Targets for setting their targets and KPI’s.
+Once your reduction measures are created, ensure they are measurable.
+When following the GHG Protocol, organizations often use the Science-Based Targets for setting their targets and KPI’s.

-Science-based targets help companies make the claim that they operate ‘within the boundaries of 1.5 or 2 degrees scenario’.
-Linking a companies’ targets to the Paris Agreement.
+Science-based targets help companies claim that they operate ‘within the boundaries of 1.5 or 2 degrees scenario’.
+They link a companies’ targets to the Paris Agreement.

 These targets are created by the Science Based Targets Initiative (SBTi).
-With help of the SBTi you can define feasible reduction targets and an implementation strategy that is backed by reality.
+With help of the SBTi you define feasible reduction targets and implementation strategy that are backed by reality.
 Companies can even formally submit their targets to SBTi for verification.

 Step 4.
 Execute & monitor your carbon reduction plan

-Now it’s time to put all your plans into action.
+It’s time to put all your plans into action.
 Execute your reduction plan and start monitoring your science based targets.
-By constantly keeping track of your carbon reduction portfolio you will be able to track your improvements and/or analyse where more effort is still needed.
+Constantly keep track of your carbon reduction portfolio to track your improvements and/or analyse where more effort are necessery.

 Step 5.
 Analyze & offset your carbon emissions to become carbon neutral

 Never completely rely on carbon offsetting in your climate strategy.
-Make sure you first measure and reduce your carbon footprint as much as possible and offset your remaining, most unavoidable emissions.
+First measure and reduce your carbon footprint as much as possible and offset your remaining, most unavoidable emissions (last 5-10%).